jezebelatucsd/cse15l-lab-reports/lab-report-1.md

 ![Image](Installing%20VScode.png)

 * 2) Remotely Connecting
-> I then installed OpenSSH.
-Then, in order to remotely connect, I logged in the the lab computer from my laptop by using VS Code's remote host feature.
+> Install OpenSSH.
+Then, in order to remotely connect, log in the the lab computer from your laptop by using VS Code's remote host feature with the **ssh** command + your ieng6 account address.
+When prompted enter password.
 ![Image](Screen%20Shot%202022-04-01%20at%2010.29.01%20AM.png)

 * 3) Trying Some Commands
-> I ran the commands ls -a and ls.
+> I personally ran the commands ls -a and ls to test out.
 The **ls -a** command opening the list of the current directory and hidden files.
 The **ls** command shows files and sub directories in the directory I was currently in.
 ![Image](Screen%20Shot%202022-04-08%20at%2011.35.38%20AM.png)

 * 4) Moving Files with scp
-> Here is used the **scp** command to move files in my computer to a remote one.
-This step was done after using the **exit** command to log out of my ieng6.
+> Use the **exit** command to log out of my ieng6.
+Here the **scp** command is used to move files in my computer to a remote one.
+For example, type _scp <FILE NAME>.java <username>@ieng6.ucsd.edu:~/_ .

 ![Image](Screen%20Shot%202022-04-08%20at%2011.36.52%20AM.png)